Cash Secured Put: Premium, Risk, Example

 In what volatility regime (i.e VIX level) would this strategy be optimal?

 The ideal volatility regime for the cash-secured put strategy would be moderate.
 The investor should carefully consider the volatility of the underlying stocks and make sure that the volatility is not too low, otherwise the option prices would be too low and unprofitable.
-On the other hand, if the volatility is too high, there is a risk of the option expiring without being exercised.
+If volatility is very high the premium is larger, but so is the chance that the stock falls through the strike and the put is assigned.
+An option expiring unexercised is the put seller's best outcome, since the entire premium is kept.

 How do I adjust this strategy when the trade goes against me?
 And how easy or difficult is this strategy to adjust?